 The claypot rice dishes here do not have any MSG added, using a combo of pig fat and both old and new rice to inject flavour into the dishes instead.
 It probably helps that Hong Gor’s family works in the dried seafood and tonic food markets, so you can eat assured that the quality of ingredients is ace.
 The charred rice at the end here really hits the spot and makes those long waiting times totally worth it.
 Go for the classics here, like the combo of eel and field chicken or preserved sausage and spare ribs rice.

 Sheung Hei (嚐囍煲仔小菜), 25 North Street, Sai Wan | (+852) 2819 6190

-Wing Kee (榮記茶餐室) is the place to go if you’re looking for a little creativity in your claypot rice dishes.
-Their claim to claypot fame is the “devilishly delicious” cheesy claypot rice, available with your choice of chicken, beef, or even luncheon meat.
-This cheesy creation is a great marriage between Western ingredients and Asian techniques; the end result is an indulgent dish filled with corn, onion, tender meat, and two types of cheese, topped with deep-fried bacon bits.
+Wing Kee (榮記茶餐室) is the place to go if you’re looking for a little creativity in your claypot rice.
+Its claim to claypot fame is the “devilishly delicious” cheesy claypot rice, available with your choice of chicken, beef, or even luncheon meat.
+This cheesy creation is a great marriage between Western ingredients and Asian techniques; the end result is an indulgent dish filled with corn, onion, meat, and two types of cheese, topped with deep-fried bacon bits.